 Besides the big theme "evolution", there were of course other issues addressed by the gbs in 2009.
 For example, at the end of March with the gbs-advisors Ralf König and Esther Vilar, and in co-operation with the film distributor Central, the foundation presented the film "Religulous" by the director of "Borat", Larry Charles, in the "Babylon" in Berlin.
 Michael Schmidt-Salomon recommended the film as an "adventurous expedition into the wondrous world of religiots".
 The gbs also supported the secular bus campaign, which caused a stir in the media.

-2010: Institutionalized children’s protest, state subsidies and the “Dominant Jewish-Christian culture”
+2010: Protest by former children in church-run orphanages, state subsidies and the "Dominant Jewish-Christian culture"

 In 2010, the gbs took part successfully in various political debates.
 The foundation was able to contribute to bringing the fate of the sexually abused and maltreated institutionalized and boarding school children to public attention.
 The gbs organized, among other things, the big rally of formerly institutionalized children in Berlin, "It’s Our Turn to Talk!" ("Jetzt reden wir!"), for which gbs-advisor Jacques Tilly contributed the medially highly effective "Beating Nun", and gbs-advisor Ingrid Matthäus-Maier conducted the ex-institutionalized children’s press conference, which took place at the Federal Press Conference in December and sparked international media response.